A New World of Financial Possibilities

 From that “huge leap of faith” Rose has seen her financial possibilities blossom.
 She has used her policy to pay off three credit cards and the remainder of her student loans.
 She also used it to pay off a car, for medical bills, and even to pay a tax that was due.
 “I also bought another car two years ago.
 I am still paying that back into my plan right now.”

-She has been so pleased with her plan’s performance that she now works as an administrative assistant for her Bank On Yourself advisor in Gahanna.
+She has been so pleased with her plan’s performance that she now works as an administrative assistant for her Professional in Gahanna.